Most of the dry land on the earth is covered with soil.

 Loam is a combination of soil types so the particle size varies and the texture is neither gritty nor smooth.
 When loam is suspended in water, the different soil particles settle in fairly equal layers.
 Loam is excellent for growing plants because the sand helps lighten the soil, the clay helps bind the particles together and holds water, and the silt helps hold nutrients needed by plants and animals.

-Erosion: wearing away the soil
+Erosion: the wearing away of soil

 Erosion is the wearing away of the topsoil.
 Topsoil is the top layer of soil.
 It contains the most organic, nutrient-rich materials and is the layer needed crops.